 Join me for an elegant summer wedding Grand Hôtel in downtown Stockholm.
-Stockholm is my hometown and no place I rather be during the magic summer months.
-This elegant Nigerian-Swedish summer wedding where city meets nature was such an extraordinary event and my darling couple, Sara and Visiri, was a delight to work with.
+Stockholm is my hometown and no place I’d rather be during the magic summer months.
+This elegant Nigerian-Swedish summer wedding where the city meets nature was such an extraordinary event and my darling couple, Sara and Visiri, was a delight to work with.

 The wedding ceremony was traditional and held in the gothic revival architecture church Oscar’s Kyrkan.
 The couple chose this church because of its beauty, perfect location, and near distance to the reception at Grand Hôtel.

 Read more from the lovely bride below.
-She talks a bit more in-depth about planning a destination wedding in Stockholm and she has some great advice you all don’t want to miss.
+She talks a bit more in-depth about planning a destination wedding in Stockholm, and she has some great advice you all don’t want to miss.

 Ps.
 Swedish peeps, scroll down!!
 The surprise of the evening was Doctor Alban – live on stage!